Shapiro rolls out first tax relief plan of governor’s race | Times Leader

 The program received about 467,000 applications in 2019 and is open to people 65 and over, widows and widowers 50 and over and the disabled 18 and over.

-Shapiro, Pennsylvania’s two-time elected attorney general, has a clear path to the Democratic Party’s nomination in the May 17 primary election.
+Shapiro, Pennsylvania’s two-time elected attorney general, in the May 17 primary election.
 Gov. Tom Wolf, a Democrat, is constitutionally barred from seeking a third term and has endorsed Shapiro.

 The Republican field is nine-deep after Tuesday’s deadline to file paperwork to get on the primary ballot.

 Among Republicans, Bill McSwain has pledged to make a “permanent and drastic reduction” in Pennsylvania’s gas tax, but without offering more details.
-Pennsylvania is No. 3 in the nation at 58.7 cents per gallon, according to the Tax Foundation, after increasing gas taxes in 2013.
+Pennsylvania is No. 3 in the nation at 58.7 cents per gallon, according to the Tax Foundation, .

 The gas tax is the primary way that Pennsylvania funds road and bridge construction projects.